 - Enter the command's parameters:

 - Under Basic Info, enter a unique name and description to help identify the command and its intent.

-- To run the command multiple times, for each item in list, select Iterator . and enter the items or list output to iterate against.
+- To run the command multiple times, for each item in list, enable Iterator enter the iteration values. and

 - Under Command Properties, enter the command's inputs, based on the connector.